Rixubis (Nonacog Gamma)

 Used For

-preventing and controlling bleeding in people with haemophilia B
+prevention and control of bleeding in people with haemophilia B

 How Taken